 Hernan Rosenberg, PhD

-> University of Chile & Universidad de la Frontera, Santiago, MD, Chile
+University of Chile & Universidad de la Frontera, Santiago, Chile

-> Antonia Morga, PhD
+Antonia Morga, PhD

 Neil Hawkins, PhD, MSc, MBA, CStat